loyd/idr-ebr/README.md

 In order to guard against the [ABA] problem, this crate makes use of _generational indices_.
-Each slot in the underlying slab tracks a generation counter which is incremented every time a value is removed from that slot, and the keys returned by `Idr::insert()` include the generation of the slot when the value was inserted, packed into the high-order bits of the key.
+Each slot in the underlying slab tracks a generation counter, which is incremented every time a value is removed from that slot, and the keys returned by `Idr::insert()` include the generation of the slot when the value was inserted, packed into the high-order bits of the key.
 This ensures that if a value is inserted, removed, and a new value is inserted